-(c) According to the information and explanations given to us and the records of the Company examined by us, the particulars of dues of income-tax, sales-tax, works contract tax, service-tax, duty of customs, duty of excise and value added tax as at March 31, 2021 which have not been deposited on account of a dispute are as follows:
+(b) According to the information and explanations given to us and the records of the Company examined by us, there are dues of income tax, as at March 31, 2022 and which have been deposited on account of a dispute.

-Name of the statute ł 1 Period to which the amount relates Forum where the dispute is pending Income Tax Act Income Tax 2.00 Rectification u/s.154 is filed online and (A.Y.2018-19) to AO.
+Name of the statute Nature of dues Amount (Rs. in Lakh) Forum where the dispute is pending Income Tax Act Income Tax 16.00 (A V 2019 10) Rectification u/s.154 is filed online and to AO.
 But, demand is not yet made nil.